Skip to main content

 • Freshest first: A policy for prioritizing newer blocks or transactions over older ones.

 • Input block (IB): A block that contains transactions and is produced by nodes that win the IB sortition lottery.
+The basic unit for transaction processing in Leios.

 • Latency: The delay between the submission of a transaction and its confirmation on the blockchain.